Wells Fargo to announce roboadviser partnership by end-June

-NEW YORK (Reuters) - Wells Fargo & Co plans to announce an investment and strategic partnership tied to roboadviser-type offerings by the end of the second quarter, its wealth management chief said on Tuesday.
+NEW YORK, May 24 (Reuters) - Wells Fargo & Co plans to announce an investment and strategic partnership tied to roboadviser-type offerings by the end of the second quarter, its wealth management chief said on Tuesday.

 Roboadvisers manage client money using algorithms rather than traditional human brokers, and have been popular with investors who want to pay lower fees or prefer digital options.